By Mike Enright, Operations Director, BizFilings

 Note that supplying the nonprofit’s principal office address is optional in many states, but some require it.

-- Directors.
-The directors are the individuals responsible for overseeing and directing the affairs of the nonprofit, including major decision-making.
-Many states require the names and addresses of the initial directors
+- Directors: The directors are the individuals responsible for overseeing and directing the affairs of the nonprofit, including major decision-making.
+Many states require the names and addresses of the initial directors or board members

 inclusionof the officerinformation is optional in many states, a few states do require it.
 Common officer titles include president, vice president, secretary, and treasurer.

-While this is not a complete list of everything a state might require on its Articles of Incorporation for nonprofits, it outlines typically required items.
 Remember that filing nonprofit Articles of Incorporation does not equate to obtaining tax-exempt status for your nonprofit.
 Most nonprofits apply for tax-exempt status under Sec.
 501(c)(3).
 In order to apply for 501(c)(3) tax-exempt status, Form 1023 or Form 1023-EZ must be completed and filed with the IRS.
-Some states also have state tax-exempt status procedures.
+Some states also have state tax-exempt organization status procedures.
 To learn if your state is one of those, it is best to contact your state department of taxation.

 Acquiring Federal Tax ID Number to Form Your Nonprofit

 To start a nonprofit, the organization must acquire a federal tax ID number from the IRS by filing Form SS-4.
 Some states may require a state tax identification number; check with local taxing authorities

 Nonprofit corporations receive the same limited liability protection as do for-profit corporations.
 This means that directors or trustees, officers and members are typically not personally responsible for the debts and liabilities of the organization.
 Other benefits include: